"Today I am going blind": Many Americans say health insurance doesn't keep them healthy

 "I was fine, then all of a sudden insurance decided they wouldn't pay for it because it cost too much," Garcia said.
 "So my doctor took me off it and put me on something different, and I got sick like a dog, and I have been sick since."

-She has since been put back on the medication, which UnitedHealthcare is covering again, according to Garcia.
+She has since been put back on the medication, which UnitedHealthcare is now covering again, according to Garcia.
+UnitedHealthcare confirmed her plan covers the drug, with a $10 copay cost to the member.

 Still, Garcia said she is often forced to choose between essentials like groceries and pricier medications that could help her stay healthy but that she can't afford out of pocket.